ColleenObie/Enterprise-Database-Systems-IT2351/Assignment 5/README.md

 administrators – primary admin_id

 2.)
 For the first form, I made sure there were no repeating values in the columns.
 For the second form, I made sure that every non-key column relied entirely on the primary key so that there is no redundant information.
 And for the third form, every non-key column depends strictly on the primary key and only the primary key.

+For the database, I believe student_id in the student table would be the primary key, and classes in the subject table would be the foreign key.